nicdard/word-quizzle/README.md

 * login(nickname, password): registered user login to the service.
 The server answers with a successful response code when done correctly or with an error message if the user is already logged in or if a wrong password is provided.
 * logout(nickname);
 * addFriend(nickUser1, nickUser2): adds a friend to both user1 and user2 friend lists.
 The server sends back a successful response code when the operation is done or an error code if one of the nicknames doesn't exist or if the users are already friends.
- Optionally the server can implement a confirm feature: user2 receives the request and can decide either to accept or decline the friendship.
+ Optionally the server can implement a confirmation feature: user2 receives the request and can decide either to accept or decline the friendship.
 * listFriends(nickname): ​lists all friends of a given user.
 The server response is a JSON representing the list of friends.
 * challenge(nickUser, nickFriend): nickUser wants to challenge nickFriend.
 Before starting the challenge, the server checks whether nickFriend is a friend of nickUser, if not sends back an error code and stops the operations.
 To start a challenge the server sends to nickFriend a challenge-acceptance request.
 This request has a TTL and it is automatically considered rejected if not answered in time.
 The challenge starts when userFriend accepts it.
     1. The service randomly chooses K words from a dictionary of N italian ones (N >= K) which will delivered one by one to the participants during the challenge.
 The two have a timeout of T to answer to all questions.
 Every time a player gives a translation for a word, either correct or not, the server sends the next one to that player.